MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-respond.md

 # Respond to a DLP policy violation in Fabric and Power BI

-When a [supported item type]/purview/dlp-powerbi-get-started#supported-item-types) you own violates a DLP policy, a violation icon on the item in the OneLake data hub or workspace list view appears.
+When a [supported item type](/purview/dlp-powerbi-get-started#supported-item-types) you own violates a DLP policy for Fabric and Power BI, a violation icon on the item in the OneLake data hub or workspace list view appears.
 Hover over the icon and select **Show full details** to display a side panel that displays the details of your item's DLP policy violations and provides options for responding to them.
 Alternatively:

 * From a semantic model details page, select the **View all** button on the policy tip.